Following Schubert varieties under Feigin's degeneration of the flag variety: Introduction

 From the first non-trivial example, it is already clear that not all Schubert varieties under Feigin's degeneration will stay irreducible: for $n=3$, indeed, one of the six Schubert varieties degenerates to a reducible variety.
 Therefore, a consistent part of this paper is directed towards understanding this reducibility phenomenon.

+We recall that the cohomology ring of $\Flag_n$ can be identified (after doubling the degree) with its Chow ring, and the latter is generated by Schubert classes.
+Moreover, it is shown in \cite{CFR12} that $\Flag_n^a$ admits an affine paving and hence also its cohomology ring can be identified (up to doubling the degree) with its Chow ring.
+Therefore we expect the above mentioned reducibility phenomenon to be related to the surjectivity of the cohomology ring map $\psi:H^*(\Flag_n^a, \mathbb{Z})\rightarrow H^*(\Flag_n, \mathbb{Z})$ proven in \cite{LS18}.
+It would be interesting to investigate this relationship, and in particular deduce a description of the kernel of $\psi$ in terms of Schubert classes.

 We should mention here that what we refer to as \emph{Feigin's degeneration} is in fact a modified version of his original construction, which was coming from Lie theory.
 The version we deal with in this paper is the one which has been studied in \cite{C-IL15}.
 The variety one obtains in this way is isomorphic to Feigin's original degeneration, but in some sense it behaves better with respect to Schubert varieties.
-In fact, Caldero noticed in \cite{Cal02} that it does not exist a (flat) toric degeneration of the flag variety under which all Schubert varieties degenerate to toric varieties.
-For $n=3$ (which is the only case, apart from $n=2$, in which $\Flag_n^a$ is toric) our version of the degeneration preserves irreducibility of all but one Schubert varieties, while two Schubert varieties would become reducible under Feigin's original definition.
+In fact, Caldero noticed in \cite{Cal02} that there does not exist a (flat) toric degeneration of the flag variety under which all Schubert varieties degenerate to toric varieties.
+For $n=3$ (which is the only case, apart from $n=2$, in which $\Flag_n^a$ is toric) our version of the degeneration preserves irreducibility of all but one Schubert variety, while two Schubert varieties would become reducible under Feigin's original definition.
 This is why we feel that in this setting the definition we use is sort of optimal.

-Before focusing on Schubert varieties which become reducible after degenerating, we first describe some cases in which it is easy to show that they stay irreducible (see Section \ref{sec:irred}).
-In particular, we prove that there is a class of Schubert varieties (indexed by permutations which are less or equal than a distinguished Coxeter element) whose defining ideals are not affect by the degeneration (see Proposition \ref{prop:isomschubert}).
+Before focusing on Schubert varieties which become reducible after degenerating, we first describe some cases in which they stay irreducible (see Section \ref{sec:irred}).
+In particular, we prove that there is a class of Schubert varieties (indexed by permutations which are less or equal than a distinguished Coxeter element) whose defining ideals are not affected by the degeneration (see Proposition \ref{prop:isomschubert}).